docknetwork/api-docs/source/index.html.md

 ```

- Get the details of an existing registry, such as policy, add-only status, when it was last update, and controller(s).
+ Get the details of an existing registry, such as policy, add-only status, when it was last updated, and controller(s).
 You need only supply the revocation registry id that was returned upon revocation registry creation.

 <h3 id="get-registry-parameters">Parameters</h3>